 Having surgery

-1. Having angioplasty or bypass surgery may help me walk without pain.
+1. Having angioplasty or surgery may help me walk without pain.

-2. If I have angioplasty or bypass surgery, I don't need to quit smoking or make other lifestyle changes.
+2. If I have angioplasty or surgery, I don't need to have a heart-healthy lifestyle or take medicine.

-3. I may be able to walk farther without pain if I start an exercise program and make other lifestyle changes.
+3. I may be able to walk farther without pain if I start a specialized exercise program or take medicine.

 1. Do you understand the options available to you?